foundersandcoders/jwt_workshop/README.md

 > A JSON web token (JWT) is a JSON object, which is a safe way to represent and transmit a set of inromation between two parties.
 The token is composed of a header, a payload and a signature.

+*(Please note that a double quoted string is  considered a valid JSON object.)*

 - JWT are used across several programming languages .NET, Python, Node.js, Java, PHP, Ruby, Go, JavaScript, and Haskell.
 - **JWTs are self-contained** which means that the payload contains all the necessary information about the user, avoidin to query the database more than once.